2 Lt Marsh (Miss America) at Daytona 500

 2nd Lt.
-Madison Marsh, crowned Miss America 2024, poses at the Daytona International Speedway in Daytona Beach, FL on Feb.
-16, 2024.
+Madison Marsh, crowned Miss America 2024, meets fans at the Daytona International Speedway in Daytona Beach, FL on Feb.
+17, 2024.
 Ahead of the Daytona 500 NASCAR Cup Series race, Marsh spoke with students across the city about serving both in and out of uniform.
 (U.S. Air Force photo by Miriam Thurber)

 |Date Taken: